Hakim-Latroch/Photo-Manager-template/README.md

     - Open `http://localhost/Photo-manager-template/public` in your browser.

 2. **Upload Photos**:
-    - Select a category and upload photos using the form provided.
+    - Click on 'Add photo' and upload photos using the form provided.

 3. **Manage Categories**:
     - Use the interface to create, rename, or delete categories.

-4. **Edit Photos**:
+4. **Photos cards**:
-    - Rename or delete photos directly from the interface.
+    - Edit photo's category or delete photos directly from the interface.

 ### API Endpoints